Affine logic for constructive mathematics: Algebra

 \begin{eg} Let $G = \mathbf{2}^{\dN}$ be the set of infinite binary sequences, with pointwise addition mod 2, and \( H \defeq \lsetof{x\in G | \ex m. \fa n. ((m \lle n) \imp (x_n \leq 0))} \).
 Then $G$ is a \aandish group with refutative equality, while $H$ is a normal subgroup that is neither \aandish, affirmative, nor refutative.
 In the quotient $G/H$ we have

 That is, $x\leq 0$ if $x$ is eventually $0$, and $x\lneq 0$ if $x$ is $1$ infinitely often.
 Neither of these is the Heyting negation of the other, so $G/H$ is neither affirmative nor refutative.
-Similarly, $G/H$ is not \aandish, so in the standard interpretation its inequality is not an apartness and its multiplication is not strongly extensional \emph{for the disjunctive product inequality}, though it is for the weaker equality on $G/H\mand G/H$.
+Similarly, $G/H$ is not \aandish, so in the antithesis translation its inequality is not an apartness and its multiplication is not strongly extensional \emph{for the disjunctive product inequality}, though it is for the weaker equality on $G/H\mand G/H$.

 In~\cite[p31]{mrr:constr-alg} this example is used to argue that not all sets should have inequalities.
-From our perspective, it shows instead that not all groups are \aandish. \end{eg}
+From our perspective, it shows instead that not all groups should be required to be \aandish. \end{eg}

 A \textbf{(commutative) ring} is an abelian group $(R,+,0)$ with a multiplication function $\cdot :R\ltens R\to R$ and unit $1:R$ satisfying the usual axioms; it is \textbf{\aandish} if both $+$ and $\cdot$ are defined on $R\times R$.
-In the standard interpretation: \begin{itemize} \item An affirmative $\L$-ring is an ordinary $\I$-ring. \item A \aandish refutative $\L$-ring is a \textbf{ring with apartness} as in~\cite[8.3.1]{tvd:constructivism-ii} (except that they also assume $0\ineq 1$). \item A general $\L$-ring is an $\I$-ring with an inequality such that $(x\ineq y) \iff (x-y \ineq 0)$ and $(xy \ineq 0) \to (y\ineq 0)$. \end{itemize} An \textbf{ideal} is an additive subgroup $J$ with $(x\lin J) \types (xy\lin J)$.
-In the standard interpretation, in the affirmative case this is an ordinary $\I$-ideal, while in the refutative \aandish case it is an \textbf{anti-ideal}~\cite[8.3.6]{tvd:constructivism-ii}: an additive antisubgroup $\cancel J$ with $(xy\in\cancel J) \to (x\in \cancel J) \land (y\in\cancel J)$.
-The quotient $R/J$ of an $\L$-ring by an ideal is straightforward, and its standard interpretation yields the apartness on the quotient of an apartness ring by the complement of an anti-ideal~\cite[8.3.8]{tvd:constructivism-ii}.
+In the antithesis translation: \begin{itemize} \item An affirmative $\L$-ring is an ordinary $\I$-ring. \item A \aandish refutative $\L$-ring is a \textbf{ring with apartness} as in~\cite[8.3.1]{tvd:constructivism-ii} (except that they also assume $0\ineq 1$). \item A general $\L$-ring is an $\I$-ring with an inequality such that $(x\ineq y) \iff (x-y \ineq 0)$ and $(xy \ineq 0) \to (y\ineq 0)$. \end{itemize} An \textbf{ideal} is an additive subgroup $J$ with $(x\lin J) \types (xy\lin J)$.
+In the antithesis translation, in the affirmative case this is an ordinary $\I$-ideal, while in the \aandish refutative case it is an \textbf{anti-ideal}~\cite[8.3.6]{tvd:constructivism-ii}: an additive antisubgroup $\cancel J$ with $(xy\in\cancel J) \to (x\in \cancel J) \land (y\in\cancel J)$.
+The quotient $R/J$ of an $\L$-ring by an ideal is straightforward, and its antithesis translation yields the apartness on the quotient of an apartness ring by the complement of an anti-ideal~\cite[8.3.8]{tvd:constructivism-ii}.

 \begin{defn} Let $J$ be an ideal of the $\L$-ring $R$ that is \textbf{proper}, i.e.\ $1\lnin J$. \begin{itemize} \item $J$ is \textbf{\aprime} if $(xy\lin J) \types (x\lin J) \aor (y\lin J)$. \item $J$ is \textbf{\mprime} if $(xy\lin J) \types (x\lin J) \mor (y\lin J)$. \item $R$ is \textbf{\aint} if $(0)$ is proper and \aprime. \item $R$ is \textbf{\mint} if $(0)$ is proper and \mprime. \end{itemize} \end{defn}